 |

-A few years ago, we sold our home of 13 years, a third of our belongings, and moved into an apartment, while we searched for the next home that was right for us.
+In 2017, we sold our home of 13 years, sold a third of our belongings, and moved into an apartment while we searched for our next home.
 We crammed a lot into that apartment and also had a very small storage unit for things like our lawnmower and ping pong table.
-It didn’t make sense to store our old rickety a-board signs, so … we sold those too!
+It didn’t make sense to store our old rickety a-board garage sale signs, so we sold those too.

-Then … a year into our new home, we were ready for another Garage Sale!
-I like using a-board signs because they stand out and are sturdy, but I didn’t want to pay the big bucks for an a-board sign because … this is a garage sale.
-So, I built an a-board sign!
+Then, a year into our new home, we were ready for another garage sale.
+I like using a-board garage sale signs because they stand out and are sturdy.
+However, I didn’t want to pay a lot for them because this is a garage sale and I’m trying to make money not spend it.
+So, I learned how to build a-board signs.
+They were so easy to make that my daughter started building DIY Chalkboard Signs, using the same steps, to sell at a youth farmer’s market.

 This post contains affiliate links.
 When you purchase through an affiliate link, we receive a small commission at no additional cost to you.
 Disclosure.

-1 x 4 x 8 (3) – Here’s the deal: I used 1 x 4’s because they had been gifted to me by a friend!
-You can use whatever you would like … just don’t spend a lot on this because it will be outside in the elements and doesn’t need to be perfect.
+1 x 4 x 8 (3) – Here’s the deal: I used 1 x 4’s because they had been gifted to me by a friend.
+You can use whatever you would like.
+Just don’t spend a lot on this because it will be outside in the elements and doesn’t need to be perfect.
 You could use 1 x 3’s or 2 x 4’s if you’d like!
-You will need 3, 8′ boards.
+You will need 3, 8′ boards for one a-board sign cut into 4, 40″ boards and 4, 20″ boards to build your frame.

 Wood Glue